ashtonesawyer/secdevops/hw4/hw4.md

 content is different between the OSes.

 ## Pre-ansible Config
-The way I currently have things set up, I can run ansible immediately after terraform finishes creating the VMs.
+The way I currently have things set up, I can't run ansible immediately after terraform finishes creating the VMs.
 There are a couple reasons for this:

 1. cloudinit doesn't work properly for my FreeBSD image